2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Before proceeding, read about how we're [*not* using Terraform Cloud]({% post_url /learn/web/static-web-app/explainers/2024-02-28-developing-app %}#{{ 'Terraform vs. Terraform Cloud' | slugify }}) right now.
 This is an important thing to know because we're doing things a little differently for this deployment than we will be doing in future posts which is why logging in through the Azure CLI is necessary.
 {: .notice--info}

 We're going to create a service principal in Azure that will be used by Terraform to gain access to Azure in order to deploy our Static Web App resource.
-This is really just to be a rehash of the [Authenticate using the Azure CLI](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli) step of the [Terraform Tutorial]({% post_url /learn/basics/iac/procedures/2024-02-06-azure-terraform-tutorial %}) that you may have already performed, so I'll provide links to that tutorial with some additional commentary.
+This will just be a rehash of the [Authenticate using the Azure CLI](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli) step of the [Terraform Tutorial]({% post_url /learn/basics/iac/procedures/2024-02-06-azure-terraform-tutorial %}) that you may have already performed, so I'll provide links to that tutorial with some additional commentary.

 - First, follow the steps to log into Azure and set your subscription in the [Authenticate using the Azure CLI](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli) step.
 - Next, [create a service principal](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#create-a-service-principal).
 If you've already done that and saved the password in a secure location, you can skip this.
 If you don't know the password, you can create a new service principal (you may want to delete the old one for housekeeping purposes, if no one is using it).
 If you don't remember the app ID, you can find it in the Azure portal by searching for and selecting **App registrations**.
 You may need to select the **All application** tab if you don't see it listed.